Closeout (sale): Limitations

 There are also issues where liquidators may force merchandise from another store or even a mail-order retailer onto the store floor, which was never sold by that store originally.
 Many sales coordinated with outside liquidators can start with store inventory marked up to the full list price rather than the retailer's regular price, thus asserting a false 'bargain' to the customer.
-Often, certain inventory which would be considered a true bargain in a closeout such as video game consoles, games and first-party accessories are contractually disallowed from any sort of closeout discount by manufacturers, and are often taken back for sale elsewhere at their intended prices.
+Often, certain inventory which would be considered a true bargain in a closeout, such as video game consoles, games and first-party accessories are contractually disallowed from any sort of closeout discount by manufacturers and are often taken back for sale elsewhere at their intended prices.

 Some thrift stores have "rolling" closeouts.
 In this case, all merchandise put out in a given week is given a colored tag, or a letter to indicate what color if the item is directly marked with a grease pencil.
 During the last week before the color is used again, everything marked in that color is discounted, usually by 50%.
-At the end of the week, all remaining item with that tag color are removed from the shelves.
+At the end of the week, all remaining items with that tag color will be removed from the shelves.
 There are typically four colors, so that all merchandise is rotated every month or so.
 Some independent stores use similar systems.

 Clearance sales typically occur on marked racks in brick-and-mortar stores.
 Stores typically place merchandise on a "clearance rack" and periodically reduce the price until someone buys it, as in a Dutch auction.
 This process has been replicated on the internet.
 The defunct drop.com (not to be confused with the current retailer of the same name and domain) was the first clearance website to mimic a retail store clearance rack by allowing sellers to automatically mark down their items to a pool of consumers.